TrueBlocks/trueblocks-core/docs/tutorials/README.md

 ### Basics - Tutorial #1

-If you haven't already done so, please [intall and build the QuickBlocks code](../../src/other/install/INSTALL.md).
+If you haven't already done so, please [intall and build the QBlocks code](../../src/other/install/INSTALL.md).

-QuickBlocks is a collection of C++ libraries, tools, and applications.
-In this document, we present a few tutorials to get you acquainted with how QuickBlocks works.
-Of course, you will build your own tools use QuickBlocks, so it works however you want it to work.
+QBlocks is a collection of C++ libraries, tools, and applications.
+In this document, we present a few tutorials to get you acquainted with how QBlocks works.
+Of course, you will build your own tools use QBlocks, so it works however you want it to work.
 See our CONTRIBUTORS documentation to get started.

 #### Using getBlock